 Just like everything else, dating has a learning curve.
 Some people are fast learners.
 Others are slower.
 Some don't gather too much data on dating; others have multiple anthologies on the subject.
 In other words, some are very timid, and others like to experiment.
-I'm not just talking sexually here, but certainly the two are related.
+I'm not just talking about your physical relationship here, but certainly the two are related.

-It's really not about how many sex partners you've had; it's about how many life partnerships you've tried to establish and how many years you've devoted to past partners.
+It's really not about how many physically intimate partners you've had; it's about how many life partnerships you've tried to establish and how many years you've devoted to past partners.
 It takes time for people to get to know each other.

 We start out knowing very little, usually allowing our imaginations to run wild and fill in the gaps.
 As we learn more, one of two things happens: We lose interest or we find that we're even more intrigued than we were initially.
 The more often we feel the latter, the more likely we are to fall in love.

 Ah, falling in love … I swear the only other experience that can compare to the rush of falling in love is falling out of an airplane.
 With a parachute, of course.
 The problem, however, is that you don't want to be the only one jumping.
 But the truth is that someone always has to go first.
 It may as well be you.

 You don't need to wait until he or she tells you that he or she loves you.
 If you're in love, you want to let the other person know.
 But you need to wait until it's time.
 Here's a few signs that'll let you know when to say "I love you":